maisiesadler/api-generation/docs/blog.md

 ### To make this thing work

-I tried it against another openapi spec and found that the openapi definition types I have created are probably not very well defined against the spec.
+I tried it against another OpenAPI spec and found that the OpenAPI definition types I have created are probably not very well defined against the spec.
 I think if this would work then enforcing some code styles around definitions that could/should be used would be required.

 Need to decide if it's worth investing more time into this project or a similar new project based on this idea.